Asia stocks catch Wall St cheer but China caps gains - NewsBreak

 Asia stocks catch Wall St cheer but China caps gains

-HONG KONG (Reuters) - Asian stocks inched higher on Tuesday, as upbeat Wall Street earnings lifted the broader economic outlook though fresh worries about China’s property sector hit Hong Kong and mainland markets.
+HONG KONG, Oct 26 (Reuters) - Asian stocks inched higher on Tuesday, as upbeat Wall Street earnings lifted the broader economic outlook though fresh worries about China's property sector hit Hong Kong and mainland markets.

-Hang Seng Index and China’s benchmark CSI300 Index opened higher but fell into negative territory, weighed by property stocks.
+Hang Seng Index (.HSI) and China's benchmark CSI300 Index (.CSI300) opened higher but fell into negative territory, weighed by property stocks.

-A large proportion of S&P 500 companies are due to report results this week, including technology heavyweights Facebook, Apple Inc, Amazon, Microsoft, and Alphabet, which have been the drivers of the market rally this year.
+A large proportion of S&P 500 companies are due to report results this week, including technology heavyweights Facebook (FB.O), Apple Inc (AAPL.O), Amazon (AMZN.O), Microsoft (MSFT.O), and Alphabet (GOOGL.O), which have been the drivers of the market rally this year.

 "Of the S&P 500 firms that have reported this season, the net surprise on earnings has been 13%.
 So it is easy to understand the optimism percolating through risk appetite despite inflation fears," said ANZ Research in a Tuesday note.